 Taking a break in career can be a challenge no matter your role, balancing the motivation for the break in your working life with the drive to continue working in some capacity in the future.

-Our Career Break Support programme provides lots of options to choose from whatever the stage you are at in your career, and is available to any GP taking a break of between 6 and 24 months from General Practice.
+Our Career Break Support package includes lots of options to choose from whatever the stage you are at in your career, and is available to any GP taking a break of between 6 and 24 months from General Practice.
 The support package includes:

 To sign up, please complete and submit the form below.
 (NB: Applicants must be post CCT.)

-KiT sessions are aimed at keeping in touch with and providing support to GPs at all stages in their career who for a variety reasons are not practising at the moment.
-Search for currently scheduled events in our Training & Events calendar.
+This series is aimed at keeping in touch with and providing support to GPs at all stages in their career who for a variety reasons are not practising at the moment, or who are working extremely low volume.